gauditech/gaudi-docs/docs/getting-started/about.md

 Gaudi is a backend development framework powered by a declarative domain specific language (_DSL_) that makes it easier to build, run and maintain web applications.
 It is designed to keep developers productive during development.

 With Gaudi, you can define your database schema using an intuitive, human-readable, database-agnostic language and expand it with advanced modeling concepts.
-Expose your data as simple CRUD REST endpoints with a few lines of code, customize their default behaviour or write completely custom endpoints.
+Expose your data as simple CRUD REST endpoints with a few lines of code, customize their default behavior or write completely custom endpoints.
 All using full declarativeness and type-safety of Gaudi, or even custom JS/TS code hooks.

 Gaudi improves productivity and developer experience with a combination of features: